 Applicants to this program generally are of three types: (1) pre-doctoral students who seek doctoral training in biostatistics, statistics, or computer science with a strong emphasis in genetics, (2) pre-doctoral students who seek doctoral training in human genetics or biology with a strong emphasis in biostatistics or computer science, and (3) post-doctoral students with PhDs in the mathematical or biological sciences who seek training at the interface between statistical and molecular genetics.
-Applicants may come from the participating departments of Biostatistics and Human Genetics, from the departments of the other participating faculty: Ecology and Evolutionary Biology; Epidemiology; Molecular, Cellular and Developmental Biology; Mathematics; Statistics, and Bioinformatics, or from departments not currently identified with the training program.
+Applicants may come from the participating departments of Biostatistics, Epidemiology, Human Genetics, and Bioinformatics, from the departments of the other participating faculty in Biological Chemistry, Ecology and Evolutionary Biology, Environmental Health Sciences, Microbiology and Immunology, Nutritional Sciences, and Statistics, or from departments not currently identified with the training program.

 Applications and nominations should include: CV, undergraduate and graduate transcripts, GRE scores, at least three letters of recommendation from undergraduate or graduate faculty, and a statement of research interests, experience, and training goals.
 The statement should (1) include the manner in which the applicant learned of our program and (2) make clear the interdisciplinary nature of the applicant's interests.

-Applications should be can be e-mailed or sent directly to:
+Applications should be e-mailed or sent directly to:

 University of Michigan